 - Assists in research and grant opportunities

 - Participates in open houses and high school transition events

 - Demonstrates working knowledge of assistive technology software programs and equipment for use with students who have a variety of different needs

 - Assists students with disabilities in using assistive technology

-- Provide training to faculty, staff and students about assistive technology and its use
+- Provides training to faculty, staff and students about assistive technology and its use

 - Maintains assistive technology on campus while staying abreast of changes and current trends

-- Bachelor's Degree in counseling, education, psychology, student personal or related discipline.
+- Bachelor's Degree in counseling, education, psychology, or related discipline.

-- Minimum of 3 years of experience working with people with disabilities, post-secondary student services or assistive technology required.
+- Minimum of 3 years of experience working with people with disabilities, or in a post-secondary student services or experience assistive technology required.

 - Must have a working knowledge of disability law, best practices for college campus accommodations, access and assistive technology.